Jairotsb/gameplay/README.md

 ## 🔖 Layout
-You can view the project layout within [this link] (https://www.figma.com/file/0kv33XYjvOgvKGKHBaiR07/GamePlay-NLW-Together?node-id=58913%3A83).
-It is necessary to have a figma account [Figma] (http://figma.com/) to access.
+You can view the project layout within [this link](https://www.figma.com/file/0kv33XYjvOgvKGKHBaiR07/GamePlay-NLW-Together?node-id=58913%3A83).
+It is necessary to have a figma account [Figma](http://figma.com/) to access.

 ## Executing the project